10clouds/10Minions/README.md

 10Minions works with any programming language and seamlessly integrates with Visual Studio Code, making it an invaluable tool for developers, data scientists, and other professionals working with code.

+## 🌐 Limitations

+10Minions, though powerful, has its boundaries.
+It's good to bear in mind that:

+- Minions work within the scope of a single file only.
+They may not comprehend or factor in the context of the rest of your code in other files.
+- Minions do have a limit on how big of a file or selection they can work on.
+Attempting to process a file or selection above this size limitation will produce an error.

+Note that we are working on solving both of those limitations.

 ## 🚀 Getting Started

 1. Install 10Minions from the Visual Studio Code marketplace